manuel-aguiar/manuel-aguiar/README.md

 :musical_keyboard: Currently going full geek on C and C++ (high level assembly...?
 C++references==pointers CHANGE MY MIND)

-:moneybag: Excel, VBA (brah, i work in a bank, what do you think we use over here..)

 Some hobbies :rocket: :